Car Equity Loans in Canada: How They Work, Benefits & Risks

 signing agreement img

-A car equity loan is a type of loan where you use your car as collateral to borrow money.
-This means that the lender will hold the title of your car until the loan is fully paid off.
-The amount you can borrow is based on your equity in the car, which is the difference between what you owe on the car and its current value.
+A car equity loan lets you use your car as collateral to borrow money.
+This means that the lender will hold a lien on your car until the loan is fully paid off.
+The amount you can borrow is equal to your equity in the car, which is the difference between the car’s current value and the amount you owe on the car loan.

 Car equity loans work by putting up your equity in the car as collateral, similar to home equity loans and home equity line of credit (HELOCs).
 The main difference is that with a car equity loan, the lender will hold onto your car title instead of having a lien on your home.
 Since cars are a depreciating asset, and they are moveable, the lender will also charge higher interest rates to offset the higher potential risk.